Last Update: Thursday, May 8, 2008

 se sont lavé les mains.

-se parler, se demander, se dire, s'écrire, se sourire, and se
+such as se parler, se demander, se dire, s'écrire, se sourire, and

 Ils se sont téléphoné.